-The Trustees can review the decisions made by their manager, including voting history (in respect of equities both directly and indirectly through DGF mandates) and engagement activity.
+The Trustees can review the decisions made by their manager, including voting history (in respect of equitiesheld indirectly through DGF mandates) and engagement activity.

 The Trustees delegate all voting and engagement activities to the investment manager.
 When required, the Trustees will question managers' voting decisions if the deem them out of line with the investment fund's objectives or the objectives/policies of the Scheme.